itlackey/drifter/README.md

 ## 0.2.0
 * support "apps" to bundle sync scripts for given applications
 * sync app settings for a list of selected apps
-* support `drifter configure` to select the available app packages, then runs `drifter configure app` for each selected app
+* support `drifter config` to select the available app packages, ?then runs `drifter app configure` for each selected app

 ## 0.3.0
 * support "hubs" to enable different locations to store settings
 * add private github repo hub --
-* will only support overwrite-local=true flag. no "true git" support initially
+* will only support conflict-startegy=overwrite flag. no "true git" support initially
+    * eventually support overwrite, keep, merge

 ## 0.4.0
 * allow ./install.sh files for apps and enable them with auto-install=true flag.
 * support uname override files to allow apps to support installing on multiple platforms

-# Config
-~/.drifter/drifter.config
-auto-install=false
-apps=[kde,ssh,bash]
-hubs=[tar]

-~/.drifter/hubs - non-synced hub configs
-~/.drifter/hubs/tar/.config
-* target=~/Documents/drifter.tar.gz

-~/.drifter/hubs/github/.config
-* overwrite-local=true
-* private-key=xyz

-# Variables and functions available to apps
-* DRIFTER_HOME
-* DRIFTER_HUB_TARGET
-* DRIFTER_HUB_SOURCE

-* copy_from_hub
-* copy_to_hub

-# Hubs

-Hubs should support two folders.
-One folder is relative to $HOME and one is relative to /.
-Each hub knows how to pull/push files from/to it's local temporary folder.